 Sun SD, Purdy AM, Walsh GS.
 Planar cell polarity genes Frizzled3a, Vangl2, and Scribble are required for spinal commissural axon guidance.
 BMC Neurosci.
 2016 Dec 12;17(1):83.
 PubMed PMID: 27955617

 The development of the nervous system is an incredibly complex, yet beautiful process.
-Neurons are born and immediately begin to form the circuits and structures necessary for proper brain formation.
-Neurons send chemical and electrical signals to other neurons through their axon, but before they can, they must find their target neurons.
-This process is achieved through Axon Pathfinding.
 Axon pathfinding during development is crucial for proper brain formation.
-Because the human and mammalian brains are so complex and take a very long time to form, I used zebrafish, a transparent animal that develops quickly to understand how axon pathfinding is controlled.
 I discovered that neurons in the spinal cord need a certain kind of molecular signaling in order to pathfind properly.
 This type of signaling is know as Planar Cell Polarity (PCP).
-PCP is a way a developing organism sets up it's internal compass.
-It tells other cells which way is up, down, left, or right.
+PCP is a way a developing organism sets up its internal compass.
 Without PCP, neurons do not know where to go or where to send their axons.
 My research determined that specific members of the PCP signaling pathway are important for axon pathfinding.
 These are various images I took of spinal cord neurons in developing fishes.

 scribble localization through development